VictorGauthier123/party-app/README.md

-# Soirée App - Flutter Party Mini-Games
+# Party App - Flutter Party Mini-Games

 This Flutter project is a mobile application in french providing several classic party games in a single interface.
 It is designed for quick use and a customized UI, making it ideal for casual group settings.